shdlabs/SSTorytime/README.md

 # SSTorytime

+* This is a work in progress, planned for 2025 *

 Semantic knowledge representations have not evolved since the Semantic Web was proposed during the 1990s.
 Modern graph databases offer new possibilities for knowledge representation, but the methods are poorly